 June 30, December 31,

-2023 2022
+2024 2023

 Equity for the purpose of solvency capital

-requirement (SCR) 895,538 880,968
+requirement (SCR) 1,031,086 954,963

-Solvency capital requirement 643,771 669,625
+Solvency capital requirement 815,091 750,829

-Surplus 251,767 211,343
+Surplus 215,995 204,134

-Economic solvency ratio (percentage) 139% 132%
+Economic solvency ratio (percentage) 126% 127%

-No equity transactions took place after the date of the report that affected the Company's economic solvency ratio.
-As to the War Event that took place after the reporting date, see explanation in the economic solvency ratio report as of June 30, 2023.
+No equity transactions or material events took place after the date of the report that affected the Company's economic solvency ratio.
+In the assessment of the Company, to the date of the report the War Event has no material effect on the Company's economic solvency ratio.
 The Company believes that in the coming year it would not be required to raise sources for compliance with the statutory solvency ratio and with the solvency ratio target set by the Board of Directors of the Company.